-Protect and Maintenance of Local Green Spaces
+Policy S8: Protection and Maintenance of Local Green Spaces

 - 6.12 Under the NPPF, neighbourhood plans have the opportunity to designate Local Green Spaces which are of particular importance to the community.
 This gives protection from development except in very special circumstances.
-Paragraph 100 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves;" - "where the green area is demonstrably special to the local community and hold particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife;" - "where the green area concerned is local in character and is not an extensive tract of land." - 6.13 Planning Policy Guidance adds: - "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space". - 6.14 It is important to safeguard existing space while seeking out opportunities for additional spaces.
-Many of the green spaces identified as important by the local community are already afforded protection, often because they are in the Green Belt. - 6.15 The following seven areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria): - 1.
-Ashridge Drive, Bricket Wood - 2.
-Broad Acre Woodland, Bricket Wood - 3.
-Juniper Avenue, Bricket Wood - 4.
-Forefield, Chiswell Green - 5.
-South Close, Chiswell Green - 6.
-Sunnydell, Chiswell Green - 7.
-Mayflower Road / Orchard Drive playground and recreation ground, Park Street
+Paragraph 100 of the NPPF says that Local Green Spaces should only be designated: - "where the green space is in reasonably close proximity to the community it serves;" - "where the green area is demonstrably special to the local community and hold particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife;" - "where the green area concerned is local in character and is not an extensive tract of land."

+6.13 Planning Policy Guidance adds:

+- "If land is already protected by designation, then consideration should be given to whether any additional local benefit would be gained by designation as Local Green Space24".

+- 6.14 It is important to safeguard existing space while seeking out opportunities for additional spaces.
+Many of the green spaces identified as important by the local community25 are already afforded protection, often because they are in the Green Belt.

+- 6.15 The following seven areas, as shown in Figure 6.2, are valued green spaces and considered to fulfil all of the criteria of the NPPF and are thus designated as Local Green Spaces (see Appendix C for further detail on how each space meets the Local Green Space criteria):

+- 1. Ashridge Drive, Bricket Wood

+- 2. Broad Acre Woodland, Bricket Wood

+- 3. Juniper Avenue, Bricket Wood

+- 4. Forefield, Chiswell Green

+- 5. South Close, Chiswell Green

+- 6. Sunnydell, Chiswell Green

+- 7. Mayflower Road / Orchard Drive playground and recreation ground, Park Street

-&lt;sup>23 Planning Practice Guidance ref: 37-011-20140306
+24 Planning Practice Guidance ref: 37-011-20140306

-&lt;sup>24 See Steering Group Green Spaces Report
+25 See Steering Group Green Spaces Report

-Figure 6.1: Local Green Spaces
+Figure 6.2: Local Green Spaces

 6.16 In addition to these green spaces, there are other green spaces that, whilst currently protected by virtue of being located within the Green Belt, could potentially be at risk should any future review remove them from the Green Belt.
-Two of these - Drop Lane and Hanstead Wood - have previously been designated as Assets of Community Value (ACV), although this has now expired.
+Two of these - Drop Lane and Hanstead Wood - have previously been designated as Assets of Community Value (ACV)26, although this has now expired.
 Therefore, an AIM has been included below the policy that seeks first to re-designate land off Drop Lane and Hanstead Wood as ACVs, and second to ensure that any future review of the Green Belt incorporates an assessment of these spaces to enable them to be designated either as Local Green Spaces or ACVs as they further the wellbeing and leisure of the community and their importance to residents as identified in the Community Survey.
 An indicative list of these sites is included at the end of Appendix C.

-POLICY S7: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES
+POLICY S8: PROTECTION AND MAINTENANCE OF LOCAL GREEN SPACES

 - 1. The following areas, and as shown on the Policies Map, are designated as Local Green Spaces:

 - 1. Ashridge Drive Green

 - 2. Broad Acre

 - 3. Forefield

 - 4. Juniper Avenue green space

 - 5. South Close Green

 - 6. Sunnydell Green

 - 7. Mayflower Road / Orchard Drive playground and recreation ground

-- 2. Local policy for managing development on a Local Green Space should be consistent with policy for Green Belts (NPPF 145); proposals for built development on will not be permitted unless it can be clearly demonstrated that it is required to enhance the role and function of that Local Green Space.
+- Development proposals within the designated local green spaces will only be supported in very special circumstances or where they are in accordance with development considered appropriate within the Green Belt.

-(Conformity Reference: SSNP Objectives: 6; SALP Saved Policies: 75; SALP emerging Local Plan: L29; NPPF: 100)
+(Conformity Reference: SSNP Objectives: 6; SALP Saved Policies: 75; NPPF: 99, 100, 145)